NewestUser/Java-Introduction/lectures/advanced/15-generics-boxing-unboxing/Lecture15.md

 ```

 The code makes a wrong assumption that the element at index 0 is a String, so it casts the retrieved element to String.
 The first element however is the integer 20.
 The code compiles.
-However, when executed it throws a *ClassCastException*.
+However, when executed it throws a **ClassCastException**.

 Generics solve exactly this problem.
-They enforce a compile-time type check that would prevent us from making
+They enforce a compile-time type check, that would prevent us from making
 wrong assumptions about the data types.

 - Example